-Gregor von Rezzori was born in the Bukovina in 1914.
+Gregor von Rezzori was born in Bukovina in 1914.
 He studied at the University of Vienna, and for a time lived in Bucharest.
 In Germany, after World War II, he began his career as a writer and worked in radio broadcasting and filmmaking.
 He also lived in Paris and in Rome.
 In 1967, when he married Beatrice Monti della Corte, Tuscany became his home until he died there in 1998.

 He wrote over twenty novels and autobiographical works which reveal the sweep of European history through two world wars and beyond.
 Elegant, irreverent, ironic, involved, beloved by those who knew him, Rezzori was internationally celebrated for the prismatic brilliance of his writing.
 Today his legacy and exuberance for literature survive in the Santa Maddalena Foundation.

 In 1967 she married Gregor von Rezzori.
-The same year they found a forlorn cluster of buildings in Tuscany which they lovingly restored.
+That same year they found a forlorn cluster of buildings in Tuscany which they lovingly restored.
 It became Santa Maddalena, and was soon legendary for its hospitality.
 Rezzori worked there until his death in 1998.
 In 2000 it became what it is now, The Santa Maddalena Foundation, a place where established writers as well as young talented writers come to work.
-Above all else Santa Maddalena becomes their home while they are there.
+Above all else, Santa Maddalena becomes their home while they are there.
 So far, it has hosted 170 writers.